-Proposed subsection (c)(11)(D) specifies criteria that must be met before an employee who was issued an order to isolate or quarantine for COVID-19 may return to work.
+Proposed subsection (c)(11)(E) specifies criteria that must be met before an employee who was issued an isolate, quarantine, or exclusion order by a local or state health official may return to work.

-This subsection is necessary to maintain consistency with criteria established by CDPH.
+This subsection is necessary to maintain consistency with criteria established by CDPH and to ensure that people do not return to work while potentially infectious.

-Proposed subsection (c)(11)(E) specifies criteria under which the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.
+Proposed subsection (c)(11)(F) specifies criteria under which the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.